albertkim/gridview-analytics-api/README.md

 # Getting started

-I use Macbook M series laptops for development.
+I use Macbook M series laptops for development, but it also tested on Windows.
+All code is intended to be multi-platform.
 Pre-requisites:

 - Install git
 - Install Node LTS